hemantksingh/messup-learn/Infrastructure/Scalability.md

 For most microservices‑based applications, it makes sense to implement an [API Gateway](https://www.nginx.com/blog/building-microservices-using-an-api-gateway), which acts as a single entry point into a system.
 The API Gateway is responsible for request routing, composition, and protocol translation.
 It provides each of the application’s clients with a custom API.
 The API Gateway can also mask failures in the backend services by returning cached or default data.

 An API gateway restricts access to your backend servers whereas [WAF](https://www.owasp.org/index.php/Web_Application_Firewall) - Web application firewall protects your application logic from layer 7 attacks including SQL injection, XSS, CSRF and more.
 It works as an intermediary between external users and web applications.
-While proxies generally protect a client machine’s identity by using an intermediary, WAFs protect servers.
+While proxies generally protect a client machine’s identity by acting as an intermediary, WAFs protect servers.

 Like hardware load balancers, WAFs have traditionally been in the realm of hardware appliances and suffered from the same shortcomings - cost and inflexibility to scale up and down.
 The Nginx WAF module is based on the widely used open source software **ModSecurity** - one of the most trusted names in application security.